Commercial Use Authorization Stipulations

 • Holder shall conduct safety orientation briefings for all riders prior to commencing each ride.
 Topics shall include at the least, procedures and practices for mounting and dismounting, controlling the horse, and signaling for assistance from the wrangler.
 Additional topics that shall be covered shall include the intended route, time required, restroom facilities (or more specifically, the lack thereof), other hazards or demands of the trip, and park resource protection advisories.

-• The following safety equipment shall be provided by the holder for each trip:
+• The following equipment shall be provided by the holder for each trip:

-1. Rider safety helmets (one for each client and each guide), and
+1. ASTM/SEI certified riding helmets (one for each client and each guide) upon request, and

 2. All tack (saddles, bridles, etc.), which will be maintained in serviceable condition.
-Reins will be kept tied together.
+Reins will be kept tied together when clients are riding horses.

 • All areas used for riding will be cleared of manure daily when near trailheads or camps.
-Holder shall use one of the following preferred alternative measures for meeting this condition:
+Holder shall use one of the following measures for meeting this condition:

 1. Spread manure away from trails and roads where it is not visible to other visitors.